Contact(s): Paul Holtan, state parks public affairs manager, 608-267-7517 or Universe in the Park, Dept. of Astronomy, UW-Madison, 608-262-3071

 Visitors can show up for the slide show and question-and-answer period even if it is cloudy and the sky cannot be viewed through the telescope.
 If it is raining the sessions are held only if there is a shelter available.

-Universe in the Park events are free, but visitors to Wisconsin State Parks and Forests must have a daily or annual vehicle admission sticker.
+Universe in the Park events are free, but visitors to most Wisconsin State Parks System properties must have a daily or annual vehicle admission sticker.

 Anyone interested in attending a session should always contact the park to make sure the program is being held as scheduled, because the schedule occasionally changes.
 A "UitP Schedule" (exit DNR) is available on the Universe in the Park website and these and other astronomy events at Wisconsin state park properties can be found by searching the DNR website for "Get Outdoors" and selecting "astronomy" under the activity "type" button.